 And just like you want your walls facing north, you also want your windows pointing in that direction too to let the sun in during winter and to keep it out during summer.
 It’s important to also make sure your windows are aligned to allow for a cool breeze to easily flow through the house when it’s hot.

 Windows also need to be shadowed for additional protection from the sun, particularly in west-facing rooms.
 In fact, lack of appropriate shading can cause overheating in summer by allowing a low angle east or west sun to strike against surfaces at more direct angles, reducing reflection and increasing solar gains.
 So by using shading devices like window treatments, you can cut down on your cooling costs and protect your new home from the harsh sun streaming in.
-At Total Homes, all our window treatments are included when you move in, so you’ll have a tighter grip over your energy bill in the long-run.
+At Total by Metrostyle, all our window treatments are included when you move in, so you’ll have a tighter grip over your energy bill in the long-run.

 Air conditioning & insulation